LancelotProgrammer/InCartBackend/README.md

     - tr: top right
     - c: center
 - coupon model has one type which is TIMED other types can be added and configured in the CouponType enum
-- multiPaymentMethods can be added and configured using a class that follows this declaration {class ThePaymentGateway extends BasePaymentGateway implements PaymentGatewayInterface}
+- multi payment methods gateways can be added and configured using a class that follows this declaration {class ThePaymentGateway extends BasePaymentGateway implements PaymentGatewayInterface}
 - translation fields are handled by laravel spatie translation spatie/laravel-translatable
     - there is a custom component called TranslationComponent that handles translation
     - there is a custom helper function get_translatable_attribute() which is used when the db builder is used instead of eloquent